 (5) Appointment of the Executive Officer, Associate Executive Officers, Assistant Executive Officers, and Auditors.

 (7) Proposal of amendment of this Constitution to members of the Association.

 4. The quorum of the Board Meeting shall be a half of its members.

 5. Decisions of the Board Meeting shall require consent by a majority of its members in attendance.

-7. The Board of Trustees shall have at least the following three committees within it, while the Board of Trustees may establish other committees by its decision.
+6. The Board of Trustees shall have at least the following three committees, while the Board of Trustees may establish other committees by its decision.

 (3) The Publication Committee shall explore possibilities to publish papers presented at Annual Meetings.